-Deonte Burton and Isaiah Roby Recalled from Oklahoma City Blue | Oklahoma City Thunder
+Deonte Burton and Isaiah Roby Recalled From Oklahoma City Blue | Oklahoma City Thunder

-In last night’s 148-113 win over the South Bay Lakers, Burton scored 15 points to go along with seven rebounds, five assists and two blocks, while Roby contributed nine points, four rebounds and two assists.
+In last night’s 131-120 Blue win over the Stockton Kings, Burton logged 15 points, seven rebounds and five assists, while Roby contributed 12 points and six rebounds.

 The Milwaukee native has played in 30 games with the Thunder this season, averaging 2.7 points and 1.3 rebounds in 8.5 minutes per contest.